PedroHenriqueBarros/PedroHenriqueBarros/README.md

 - 🌍 Fluent in English, with basic knowledge of German and French.
 - 🎯 Aspiring to become a Software Engineer.
 - 👯 I’m looking to collaborate on web development and data science projects.
-- 🤔 I’m looking for help with advanced JavaScript and web frameworks.
+- 🤔 I’m looking for help with advanced programming skils.
-- 💬 Ask me about Python, Java, and language learning tips.
+- 💬 Ask me about Applied Linguistics, Python, SQL, and language learning tips.
-- 📫 How to reach me: [your email](mailto:your-email) or [LinkedIn](https://www.linkedin.com/in/pedro-henriques-barros-779617206/).
+- 📫 How to reach me: [your email](mailto:pedro.henriques10@hotmail.com) or [LinkedIn](https://www.linkedin.com/in/pedro-henriques-barros-779617206/).
 - ⚡ Fun fact: My three first names can be used individually: Pedro, Henrique, Angelo.

 ## 💼 Soft Skills